Gonzalo G Alvarez

 Brief Biography

-Dr. Alvarez is an Associate Professor of Medicine at The University of Ottawa and a Scientist at the Ottawa Hospital Research Institute (OHRI).
-He was appointed to the Division of Respirology in 2006 and cross appointed to the Division of Infectious Diseases at The Ottawa Hospital after completing 2 years as a clinical scholar during which he obtained his Masters of Public Health at Harvard University.
-In 2020, he was awarded a Tier 1 Clinical Research Chair in Tuberculosis in Aboriginal Communities at the University of Ottawa and The Ottawa Hospital, Department of Medicine.
+Dr. Gonzalo Alvarez is the Head of the Division of Respirology at The Ottawa Hospital, a Professor of Medicine at the University of Ottawa, and a Scientist at the Ottawa Hospital Research Institute.
+He joined the Division of Respirology in 2006, following two years as a clinical scholar during which he completed a Master of Public Health at Harvard University.
+He also holds a Tier 1 Clinical Research Chair through the University of Ottawa and The Ottawa Hospital’s Department of Medicine that is focused on working with Inuit partners toward tuberculosis elimination.

-He has published 65 peer-reviewed journal articles.
-He has obtained over 3 million dollars in peer reviewed grants as either principle investigator or co-principle investigator, including 7 CIHR grants.
-His work has been featured on CBC TV and CBC radio as well as local, provincial and national newspapers.
+Dr. Alvarez has published more than 75 peer-reviewed papers and secured over $6 million in peer-reviewed funding as principal or co-principal investigator, including seven CIHR grants.
+His work has attracted national attention, with features on CBC Television and Radio, as well as in local, provincial, and national media.

 Selected Publications